 3) Do all participants reside in the same municipality? ____Yes ____No

-NOTE: If any of the answers to the questions in Item C are no, then the facilityf is ineligible for neighborhood net metering unless granted an exception by the Department of Public Utilities under 220 C.M.R. §18.09(6).
+NOTE: If any of the answers to the questions in Item C are no, then the Facility is ineligible for neighborhood net metering unless granted an exception by the Department of Public Utilities under 220 C.M.R. §18.09(6).

-D) Please indicate how the Host Customer will report to the Company the amount of electricity generated by the net metering facilityf.
+D) Please indicate how the Host Customer will report to the Company the amount of electricity generated by the net metering Facility.
 The information is due twice each year: (1) by January 31 for the prior year’s generation; (2) by September 30 for the year-to-date generation:

 _____ Provide the Company access to their ISO-NE GIS account